 When set, this feature will lower or raise the speaker/headset volume automatically, based on vehicle speed.

-- Off: No Adjustment
+- · Off: No Adjustment

 - Low: Least aggressive setting

-- Medium: Moderate setting
+- · Medium: Moderate setting

-- High: Most aggressive setting
+- · High: Most aggressive setting

-2. Press and release MODE to move to next selection.
+- 1. Press ()) or () to adjust the automatic volume settings. - 2.
+Press and release MODE to move to next selection.